spacedriveapp/spacedrive/docs/developers/architecture/encryption.md

 Metadata can be anything that implements `serde::Serialize`, and the size does not matter.

 Preview media is intended to be a video thumbnail, or even a portion of a video.
-Raw bytes are the most suitable for this type, but storing something else here is not strictly forbidden.
+Raw bytes are the most suitable for this type, but storing something else here is not strictly forbidden (it is advised against, though).